bhuvinth/rentPaymentHistory/README.md

 The export is also provided in the [repository](tenantPaymentHistory.postman_collection.json)

-Currently the "Authorization" Token has been hardcoded to 8xjM8PF9XC7KVUQ.
+Currently the "Authorization" Token has been set in .env.example to 8xjM8PF9XC7KVUQ.
 So you would need to pass this as a header:
 ```
 {"Authorization": "8xjM8PF9XC7KVUQ"}